cgnorthcutt/cgnorthcutt.github.io/README.md

 ## About

 I am a sixth-year Ph.D.
-Candidate in Computer Science at MIT, an [NSF Fellow](https://www.fastlane.nsf.gov/grfp/AwardeeList.do?method=loadAwardeeList), and an [MITx Digital Learning Research Fellow](https://odl.mit.edu/about/our-team/curtis-northcutt) working under the supervision of [Isaac Chuang](http://web.mit.edu/physics/people/faculty/chuang_isaac.html).
+Candidate in Computer Science at MIT, an [NSF Fellow](https://www.fastlane.nsf.gov/grfp/AwardeeList.do?method=loadAwardeeList), and an [MITx Digital Learning Research Fellow](https://odl.mit.edu/about/our-team/curtis-northcutt) working with [Isaac Chuang](http://web.mit.edu/physics/people/faculty/chuang_isaac.html).
 My work spans **robust algorithms for classification with mislabeled training data and noise estimation, noisy learning, weak supervision, semi-supervised learning, cheating detection, and online education**.
-Some of my awards are the [MIT Morris Joseph Levin Masters Thesis Award](https://www.eecs.mit.edu/news-events/announcements/eecs-celebrates-2015-2016-award-winners), an [NSF Graduate Research Fellowship](https://www.fastlane.nsf.gov/grfp/AwardeeList.do?method=loadAwardeeList), the [Barry M. Goldwater National Scholarship](http://act.org/goldwater/sch-2012.html), and the [Vanderbilt Founder’s Medal](http://news.vanderbilt.edu/2013/05/founders-medalists/) (Valedictorian).
+I have been fortunate to receive the [MIT Morris Joseph Levin Masters Thesis Award](https://www.eecs.mit.edu/news-events/announcements/eecs-celebrates-2015-2016-award-winners), an [NSF Graduate Research Fellowship](https://www.fastlane.nsf.gov/grfp/AwardeeList.do?method=loadAwardeeList), the [Barry M. Goldwater National Scholarship](http://act.org/goldwater/sch-2012.html), and the [Vanderbilt Founder’s Medal](http://news.vanderbilt.edu/2013/05/founders-medalists/) (Valedictorian).
 I created and manage the [cheating detection system](https://www.insidehighered.com/news/2015/08/26/harvard-mit-researchers-find-mooc-learners-using-multiple-accounts-cheat) used by MITx and HarvardX online course teams, particularly the MIT MicroMasters courses.
-I am a teaching assistant for 6.867, a (300+ students) graduate machine learning course at MIT.
+In the past, I've TA'd 6.867, a (300+ students) graduate machine learning course at MIT.

+## Research Focii/Goals

+* The use of artificial intelligence to improve human intelligence.
+* Fixing (or learning in spite of) label errors, particularly in ML benchmark datasets.
+* Efforts that challenge current paradigms in machine learning and encourage rigor.
+* Applications of AI and ML for social good.

 ## Industry and Institutional Research